runck014/geometric-brownian-motion/README.md

-# geometric-brownian-motion
-Time series forecasting using geometric Brownian motion.
+# Time Series Forecasting in Food and Agriculture